 The summary table at the end of the report provides a quick overview of measures to reduce illicit tobacco trade adopted by the countries included in the case studies.
 Even though the list of measures included in the summary table is not comprehensive, it captures the most common interventions adopted or considered by many governments.

 The last section summarizes the lessons learned and proposes the most effective approach to reducing illicit tobacco trade.

-Read the full report here.
-See also the companion piece in CDC’s Morbidity and Mortality Weekly Report, Approaches for Controlling Illicit Tobacco Trade — Nine Countries and the European Union.
+View the companion piece in CDC's Morbidity and Mortality Weekly Report, Approaches for Controlling Illicit Tobacco Trade — Nine Countries and the European Union.